Duo 5

 Duo 5 (formerly known as Kanal 12 (literal English translation Channel 12)) is an Estonian TV channel.
 It is owned by the Kanal 2 company.
 Duo 5 is owned by Duo Media Networks.

+The channel started broadcasting on 8 June 2011 as Kanal 12, the culmination of a request by parent channel Kanal 2 to start such a channel since 2007.
+In its launch month, the channel carried two Estonian festivals, the Punk Music Festival and Rabarock.

 On 30 April 2024, Duo 5 launched for the rest of the Baltic states including Latvia and Lithuania, replacing the Russian language TV channel Kanal 7+.

 Shows

 Estonian feed

 Duo 5 shows mainly reality shows and series targeting for male audiences, including: